guignol1981/Glouton/README.md

 # LunchBox

-A Lunch sharing web application.s
+A Lunch sharing web applications by Vincent Guillemette

-Author: Vincent Guillemette

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.